moeezalam/ComputerScience/README.md

 # ComputerScience
-Everything i want to save about Computer Science or i find interesting, also my future plans on what i want to learn
+Everything I want to save about Computer Science or that I find interesting, also what I want to learn.

+Things to learn:
+  1. Lambda Calculus